-Mount Gay is probably the oldest rum distiller on the planet.
+Mount Gay is probably the oldest rum distillery on the planet.
 There has been documented rum making going on since 1703.
-Considering the know history of rumbullion dates back to 1650 this is pretty good for this little Barbados company.
+Considering the known history of rumbullion dates back to 1650 this is pretty good for this little Barbados company.
 The distillery is fairly small and exports about four million bottles (450,000 cases) of rum a year.
-The Extra Old rum is bottled in the Barbados, but the Mount Gay Eclipse is shipped bulk to other countries and bottled.
+The Extra Old rum is bottled in Barbados, but the Mount Gay Eclipse is shipped bulk to other countries and bottled.

 Mount Gay Extra Old Tasting Notes: